chlunde/humio-jaeger-storage/README.md

 ## Issues

+* humio no longer provides a docker image which we can use to integration tests without embedding a license file in this repo
 * search for TODO
 * `head()`/`tail()`/`limit=` does not stop query when fulfilled.
 This is not trivial to implement for anything except simple queries.
 Humio is so fast this might be a non-issue.
 * No escaping of * in field queries